CARD CARRYING

 The Synod Assembly Church of God in Christ was an evangelical outfit occupying a former bait and tackle warehouse built on pilings that extended over the outer harbor.
 The neighborhood abutted the historic artists’ colony of Rocky Neck and included the Gloucester Stage Company and a few restaurants.
 The mansions (“summer cottages”) of old East Gloucester were clustered not far from here, at the south end of the peninsula.

-The Reverend Figeroa looked young, in his mid-20s.
+Figeroa looked young, in his mid-20s.
 He had a black, pencil thin mustache and wore jeans and an open-necked short sleeved shirt with no clerical collar.
 He was also an exception to the general run of evangelicals that Hart knew, who ardently supported the president and his anti-immigration crackdown.
 The Synod Assembly Church included lots of Hispanic, Portuguese, and Asian immigrant families.
-Figeroa told Hart he’d made an appointment with McCabe Tuesday morning to hear her pitch for joining the Sanctuary Network, but she never showed.
+Figeroa told Hart he was supposed to meet with McCabe Tuesday morning to hear her pitch for joining the Sanctuary Network, but she never showed.
 He was surprised to hear she’d been reported missing.

 “When was it for?” asked Hart.